-- 35. In considering whether a CFA is the right arrangement for your client, you should keep in mind that any success fee element of your remuneration in the event of a "win" will not usually be recoverable by your client from their unsuccessful opponent.
-This means that your client must bear the full cost of the success fee.
-You should ensure that your client understands the implications of this prior to entering into the CFA. - 36.
+- of payments made to, and received from, clients.
+See our guidance on dealing with consumers for more details. - 39.
 Finally, you should keep up to date with any legal requirements that might be put in place from time to time in relation to prescribed information that lawyers must provide to their clients before entering into a CFA or DBA.